 Inclusion of the full text of this NOTICE must be provided.
 We request that authorship attribution be provided in any software, documents, or other items or products that you create pursuant to the implementation of the contents of this document, or any portion thereof.

-No right to create modifications or derivatives of Eclipse Foundation documents is granted pursuant to this license, except anyone may prepare and distribute derivative works and portions of this document in software, in supporting materials accompanying software, and in documentation of software, PROVIDED that all such works include the notice below.
+No right to create modifications or derivatives of Eclipse Foundation documents is granted pursuant to this license, except anyone may prepare and distribute derivative works and portions of this document in software which implements the specification, in supporting materials accompanying such software, and in documentation of such software, PROVIDED that all such works include the notice below.
 HOWEVER, the publication of derivative works of this document for use as a technical specification is expressly prohibited.

 The notice is: